Last Updated on January 25, 2023 by Dave Farquhar

 If you want a retro PC that would have been the ultimate dream machine of its time, or is just a bit more practical, a MR BIOS is a worthy upgrade for it.

 In my experience at least, more people talked about them than bought one.
-It was always something people wanted, but there was always one other thing that cost $100 that they wanted more.
-But the product served a purpose and clearly some people did buy them.
+It was always something people wanted.
+But it didn’t necessarily always make it to the top of someone’s wish list.
+That said, the product served a purpose and clearly some people did buy them.

 History of MR BIOS